Three Point FAIRification Framework

-Reusable by machines and by people.
-Although by now widely accepted, the FAIR Principles by design do not explicitly consider actual implementation choices enabling FAIR behaviors.
+The FAIR Principles articulate the behaviors expected from digital artifacts that are Findable, Accessible, Interoperable and Reusable by machines.
+Although by now widely accepted, the FAIR Principles (by design) do not explicitly consider actual implementation choices enabling FAIR behaviors.
 As different communities have their own, often well-established implementation preferences and priorities for data reuse, coordinating a broadly accepted, widely used FAIR implementation approach remains a global challenge.

 FAIR Convergence Matrix Working Group